Northern Mariana Islands: Twenty-first century

 The Northern Mariana Islands does not have voting representation in the United States Congress, but, since 2009, has been represented in the U.S. House of Representatives by a delegate; congressional delegates may participate in debates and serve on congressional committees but may not cast decisive votes on the House floor.
 In the United States, a non-voting delegate is not a new concept, but rather goes back to before 1800.
 Territorial delegates represent their region's interest in Congress, and their powers have been established over time, beginning in 1795.
 A major power of the territorial delegates (which have also been called Resident Commissioners), besides serving on committees, is speaking on the floor.
-Perhaps more importantly, the position is seen as a precursor to establishing voting rights, and discussion about granting delegate voting rights have occurred.
+Perhaps more importantly, the position is seen as a precursor to establishing voting rights, and discussion about granting delegate voting rights has occurred.

 In 2018, 18 people embarked on a mission to repopulate the northern islands of Alamagan and Agrihan.
 They left Saipan aboard MV Super Emerald; the families involved originally had come from Alamagan.
 The mayor's office coordinated the months-long project plans, including a clean water supply, establishment of radio contact, and hopefully sending more families to the two islands.
 One returning Marianan remarked, "I was born and raised on Saipan but my family is from Alamagan.
 We are going to live there for a long time."
 The 2020 United States Census reported a total of 7 people living on Alamagan and Agrihan.

 Typhoon Yutu caused widespread damage in October 2018, and was the strongest typhoon known to hit the islands.
 Federal Emergency Management Agency (FEMA) personnel deployed to both Tinian and Saipan ahead of the storm.
 U.S. President Donald Trump declared an emergency for the Northern Islands on October 24, 2018.